swift-nav/swift-toolbox/README.md

 ## QML Profiling

 Download the universal Qt installer from qt.io.
-Run the installer, pick custom installation, and make sure that the Qt version installed matches the PySide2 or PySide6 version that is used for this project.
+Run the installer, pick custom installation, and make sure that the Qt version installed matches the PySide6 version that is used for this project.
 Qt Creator will be automatically installed.

 Once done, start the app using `cargo make run --qmldebug` or